GRAND STRATEGIST (2007-2019)

 Jane has a BS in General Science and Education from the University of Wisconsin, Steven’s Point and is a Certified Professional Midwife (CPM) credentialed by the North American Registry of Midwives (NARM), as well as a Licensed Midwife in the State of Wisconsin.
 She has also completed midwifery course requirements from the American Childbirth Institute and the American Academy of Midwifery and Family Centered Maternity Care.

-Expertise in Editing, Writing, PR, Materials, Communications, Advocacy, and Operations
+Expertise in Editing, Writing, PR, Materials, Communications, Advocacy, Engagement, and Operations.

-Editor, writer, strategic partner, Steff Hedenkamp provides valuable creativity and critical insight to help her clients actualize their goals and manifest their success.
+Editor, writer, strategist, facilitator, innovator, connector, independent thinker, multiple points of view perceiver, information synthesizer, and public affairs expert, Steff Hedenkamp provides top-notch professional communications services, valuable creativity, and critical insight to help her clients actualize goals and objectives, communicate key messages, and manifest new success.

-Steff formed her consulting firm, Red Quill Communications, Inc., in 2000 to extend to her clients the benefits of having their messages spoken with a clear, authentic, and imaginative voice.
-She has helped her clients not only advance their messaging and communications efforts, but also strengthen their business endeavors as a whole.
-All of her clients are repeat customers or word-of-mouth referrals.
+Steff founded Red Quill Communications, Inc. in 2000.
+She extends to her clients the benefits of having their messages spoken with a clear, authentic, and imaginative voice.
+The firm specializes in helping businesses, governments, and organizations actualize communications and public affairs goals, and manifest their intended success.
+All of her excellent clients are repeat customers or word-of-mouth referrals.

 GRASSROOTS COORDINATOR (2014-Present)